obsidian-tasks-group/obsidian-tasks/docs/README.md

 Look for the line containing `Server address:` and open that URL in your local browser.
 It will be something like <http://0.0.0.0:4000/obsidian-tasks/>.

-Note that you can now edit the files on your local machine and then refresh in the browser a few seconds later.

 ## Option 2: Testing via local installed Ruby and Jekyll

 ### Prerequisites for using installed Jekyll

+1. Install ruby 2.x.
-1. Install ruby.
-It is important that you use a version 2 of ruby, not version 3, for example 2.7.0.
+    * It is important that you use a version 2 of ruby, not version 3, for example 2.7.0.
+1. Run:
+    ```bash
+    cd obsidian-tasks/
-1. Install bundler: gem install bundler
+    gem install bundler
-1. Go into the ./docs directory and run `bundle install` to install the dependencies, like jekyll.
+    cd docs/
+    bundle install
+    ```

 You can find more information about these tools, and download links, at [Testing your GitHub Pages site locally with Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll).

-### Seeing the docs via Jekyll
+### Seeing the docs via installed Jekyll

 Now every time you want to see the docs locally, run: